 What did Aretha Franklin teach you?
 R-E-S-P-E-C-T!
 If your boyfriend doesn't respect or support your goals or values, it's time to kick him to the curb.
-“When I was with my ex-boyfriend, I was so excited to cover my first fashion show for my blog,” says Kelsey Mulvey, a junior at Boston University.
+“When I was with my ex-boyfriend, I was so excited to cover my first fashion show for my blog,” says Kelsey Mulvey, a collegiette from Boston University.
 “Instead of supporting me and cheering me on, he barely cared.
 How are you supposed to be happy with someone if they aren't a part of your fan club?”

 A truly supportive boyfriend should act as your own professional cheer squad – that means everything from coming to watch your volleyball championship game to sending you a good luck text before your orgo final, even if he hates sports and is equally as swamped with studying.